hplt-project/monotextor-slurm/README.md

 ```
 This requires [Docker](https://docs.docker.com/engine/install/) and [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html) to be installed on the local machine and the cluster has to support Singularity containers execution.

+### Set up HyperQueue
+For the second and third steps, the pipeline uses [HyperQueue](https://it4innovations.github.io/hyperqueue/stable/installation/) to schedule jobs.
+To set it up, follow the HQ installation instructions, placing its binary in any directory of `$PATH`.
+Then, it is recommended to start a terminal multiplexer like `screen` or `tmux` and run `hq server start` in a separated window.
+After that, the pipeline can start running.
+HQ is only needed from `10.dedup.sh` and onwards because the merge-batching submits jobs directly to SLURM, so HQ server does not need to be up during that process.

 ## Configure
 Copy the `.env.example` to `.env` and edit the variables accordingly.
 Needed variables are: